Flyers stave off elimination with OT goal against Islanders

 Claude Giroux, James van Riemsdyk and Matt Niskanen also scored for the top-seeded Flyers, who are trying to reach the conference finals for the first time since they made the Stanley Cup Finals in 2010.
 Goalie Carter Hart made 29 saves.

-Josh Bailey scored in the first while Brock Nelson and Derick Brassard scored 93 seconds apart late in the third for the Islanders, who haven’t been to the conference finals since they made the Wales Conference finals in 1993.
+Mathew Barzal scored in the second while Brock Nelson and Derick Brassard scored 93 seconds apart late in the third for the Islanders, who haven’t been to the conference finals since they made the Wales Conference finals in 1993.
 Goalie Semyon Varlamov recorded 28 saves.

-Bailey opened the scoring 1:20 into the second following a frantic sequence in the Philadelphia crease.
-Bailey’s shot squirted past Hart as the goalie was flattened in the crease by a trio of colliding players — teammates Provorov and Tyler Pitlick and Islanders center Mathew Barzal, who was in between the Flyers players and was hanging on to the top of the net as the puck crossed the red line.
+Barzal opened the scoring 1:20 into the second following a frantic sequence in the Philadelphia crease.
+Josh Bailey’s shot struck squirted past Hart as the goalie was flattened in the crease by a trio of colliding players — Philadelphia teammates Provorov and Tyler Pitlick and Barzal, who was in between the Flyers players and was hanging on to the top of the net as the puck crossed the red line.

 The Flyers tied the score and took the lead in a span of fewer than three minutes late in the period.